1. WHY DO YOU WORK SPECIFICALLY WITH “PIT BULL” DOGS?

 For more information, please see ebook on Labels and Language.

 4. WHAT IS YOUR RELATIONSHIP WITH NATIONAL CANINE RESEARCH COUNCIL?

-Karen Delise, the Founder and Director of Research for the National Canine Research Council had already been researching instances of when the human-canine bond was broken.
-We approached Karen about expanding the mission of NCRC to include preserving the human-canine bond and she agreed.
-Karen Delise remains the Founder and Director of Research for the National Canine Research Council.
+Karen Delise, the Founder and Director of Research for the National Canine Research Council, had already been researching instances of when the human-canine bond was broken.
+Her work was sound and based on science.
+We approached her about expanding her organization’s mission to include preserving the human-canine bond.
+She agreed.
+Karen remains the Founder and Director of Research for the National Canine Research Council.

 6. I CAN’T KEEP MY DOG, CAN YOU TAKE HIM?